Cypre55/Library-Information-System/MD Files/Test-Suite.md

         **Output**:

         * Exception Thrown: PasswordIncorrect: "The Password is incorrect."
-        * Message to the User: "Password is incorrected."
+        * Message to the User: "Password is incorrect."

 2. ### EmployeeLogin()